tdalsing-pivotal/scst-tracing/README.md

 # SCSt Sleuth

 This repo contains a demo of using [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) with [Spring Cloud Sleuth](https://spring.io/projects/spring-cloud-sleuth).
-Sleuth is a module that adds traceability to MVC request/response and to messages sent via Spring Cloud Stream.
+Sleuth is a module that adds traceability to Spring MVC request/response and to messages sent via Spring Cloud Stream.
 Tracing of requests, responses, and messages can span multiple, separate microservices.
 This allows the tracing of a single request or message across a large system, which is invaluable to debugging complex applications that encompass many different microservices.